Console Light Web Monitoring Panel#

 Conn total

-Total client connections
+Total number of client connections

 Conn current

-Current client connections
+Current number of client connections

 Conn/s